Do you need to file a Valsartan Recall Lawsuit?

 Which Medications Treat High Blood Pressure?

-Valsartan and Losartan are both angiotensin II receptor blockers.
+Valsartan is an angiotensin II receptor blocker.
 However, there are several other drugs to treat high blood pressure.
 Depending on your specific conditions, high blood pressure medications include the following:

 - ACE inhibitors